Test GitHub Repository Backups with Kestra Playground

 6. upload_to_gcs uploads each archive to the chosen bucket path using the GCP service account key.

-For a smaller dry run, narrow the search query (for example, add topic:cli) or wrap the jq extraction with a slice such as jq('.items[:2].clone_url') to process only a few repositories.
+For a smaller dry run, narrow the search query (for example, add topic:cli) or slice the list — jq('.[0:2].clone_url') with FETCH or jq('.[0:2].clone_url') with STORE — to process only a few repositories.

 Use Playground to Test Safely

 Playground mode helps you validate expensive steps incrementally.
-Start with the search task to confirm authentication and inspect the JSON before any cloning.
+Start with the search task to confirm authentication and inspect the results before any cloning.
 When refining the zip or upload steps, slice the list to a single repository so you can replay those tasks without hitting GitHub or GCS repeatedly.
 Because Playground keeps prior task outputs, you can iterate on shell commands and storage paths while reusing the same search result and clone, keeping feedback fast and low-risk.

 Playground mode lets you validate one task at a time without running the whole backup loop.
 Follow the Playground guide and use this flow as follows: